jklein07/prediction-market-efficiency/README.md

 it being wrong.
 Here is that process failing to be fooled, four times, in increasing order of subtlety.

-### The ten-cent edge that was a sampling choice
+### The edge that was a sampling choice

 The first calibration tables I ran were thrilling.
-Across thousands of sports contracts, cheap longshots were resolving yes far more often than their prices implied: a contract at 15 cents winning 20% of the time, one at 25 cents winning 31%.
+Across thousands of sports contracts, cheap longshots were resolving yes far more often than their prices implied, by five to nine percentage points depending on the band, with a contract at 15 cents winning 20% of the time.
 Expensive favorites showed the mirror image.
-The implied strategy was almost embarrassingly simple: buy cheap contracts, sell expensive ones, collect something like ten cents per contract after fees.
+The implied strategy was almost embarrassingly simple: buy cheap contracts, sell expensive ones, collect several cents per contract after fees.
 That is not a marginal edge.
 That is a business.

+I have to hedge that magnitude, and the reason is itself a small lesson.
+The observation table behind those first numbers was rebuilt many times against a growing corpus and no longer exists in its July form, so when I tried to reproduce the exact figure I had originally believed, I could recover the mechanism and the direction but not the size.
+The gap reconstructs at five to nine points and the strategy at a few cents rather than the ten I remember.
+Numbers you do not record are numbers you cannot check later, even against your own pipeline.

 It was also backwards.
 The textbook favorite-longshot bias runs the *other*
 way: bettors overpay for longshots, they don't underpay.
 Finding the